maximilianorey/AssemblyEthereumMutableProxy/README.md

 # Assembly Proxy Beta
 This version hasn't the increment on security, but its execution is chaper than OpenZeppeling's proxy.
-For optimization purpouses, this code didn't respect the OpenZeppeling's proxy's interface, but has two functions: "adminFunctionsGet" witch receive one enum parameter and returns the implementation address or admin address depending what it have received, and "adminFunctionsPut" witch receive one enum parameter and one address parameter and set admin's or implementation's direction (depends of what it have received as first parameter) to the address given as second parameter.
+For optimization purpouses, this code didn't respect the OpenZeppeling's proxy's interface, but has two functions: "implementation" witch returns the implementation address, and "adminFunctionsPut" witch receive one enum parameter and one address parameter and set admin's or implementation's direction (depends of what it have received as first parameter) to the address given as second parameter.
 Of course this functions can only be called by the actual admin.

-On this case when a proxy received a call will first check if the function's id matches with "adminFunctionsGet" or "adminFunctionsPut", and if not it will proceed to delegate the call to the implementation, so it doesn't have to use a SLOAD to get the admin address.
+On this case when a proxy received a call will first check if the function's id matches with "implementation" or "adminFunctionsPut", and if not it will proceed to delegate the call to the implementation, so it doesn't have to use a SLOAD to get the admin address.
 If the function's id actually matches, it will proceed to get the admin address and if it match with the sender, it will execute the function and if not it will delegate the call.

 # Assembly Proxy Delta
 This version is a midpoint between the other two.
 It's execution consumes almost the same gas as OpenZeppeling's one but it has the extra security.
 However, it has one problem, it required a third contract deployed (I call it ProxyManager), but it's not one contract per proxy, once an instance of the "ProxyManager" is on a blockchain, anyone can deploy a AssemblyProxyDelta, with the admin and implementation that they choose.